About the COVID-19 Vaccine Confidence Initiative

 The initiative, aimed at professional social workers, includes:

 - NASW Chapter-hosted skills trainings for social workers on facts and myths about the vaccines, as well as training in Screening, Brief Intervention and Referral to Treatment (SBIRT), Motivational Interviewing (MI), and other evidence-based, culturally competent, public health and social work-informed methods for helping clients to process health-related decisions.
 Through reflective listening and other strategies, versus traditional advice-giving approaches, these methods support and honor the client’s capacity and right to make choices about their health, while centering science-based and accurate information.
-The trainings are free, with five (5) complimentary CEUs.
+The trainings are complimentary, with five (5) complimentary CEUs.
 They are not recorded.

 - Smartphone mobile application providing readily accessible vaccine information, motivational interviewing strategies, screening questions and brief interventions, and effective vaccine messaging for real-time support.
 HBRT will also collaborate with NORC at the University of Chicago to assist in developing messaging and in evaluation efforts.